FweeGamerHD/Hollowsaint/README.md

 ---
 ## Core concept:
 > My concept is to have a race of a kind of neither dead nor alive "humans" that are being kept alive due to some larvae fixing them.
 I wanted my character to be ashamed of their true nature and try to keep it hidden ([see here](#brood-disguise)) They're a cleric (exact domain still pending) that has thus now the ability to specifically hunt for undead and matching skills to do so.
-The character was supposed to be loyal to this cause and on the side of humans as they've not always been this way (but things could always change of course)
+The character was supposed to be loyal to this cause and on the side of humans (but things could always change of course)

 ## Race: Necrosar
 > The Necrosar are the last remnants of a nearly extinct necromantic bloodline — humans whose bodies entered a grotesque but stable symbiosis with necrotic larvae.
 These parasites sustain the host’s body, granting unnatural endurance and a slow, crawling form of regeneration.
 Outwardly human, Necrosar blend in with the living... until their biology betrays them.